n0-computer/blobs2/DESIGN.md

 First of all, it is very inefficient if you deal with a large number of tiny blobs, like we frequently do when working with [iroh-docs] or [iroh-willow] documents.
 Just the file system metadata for a tiny file will vastly exceed the storage needed for the data itself.

-Also, now we are very much dependant on the quirks of whatever file system our target operating system has.
+Also, now we are very much dependent on the quirks of whatever file system our target operating system has.
 Many older file systems like FAT32 or EXT2 are notoriously bad in handling directories with millions of files.
 And we can't just limit ourselves to e.g. linux servers with modern file systems, since we also want to support mobile platforms and windows PCs.

 And last but not least, creating a the metadata for a file is very expensive compared to writing a few bytes.
 We would be limited to a pathetically low download speed when bulk downloading millions of blobs, like for example an iroh collection containing the linux source code.
 For very small files embedded databases are [frequently faster](https://www.sqlite.org/fasterthanfs.html) than the file system.